Spinal Stenosis

 Procedures are often case-specific and may be combined to treat multiple causes of spinal stenosis in one patient.
 Discectomy/fusion, laminectomy/foraminotomy and discectomy/laminectomy are some of the typical procedural combinations.

-Spinal Stenosis Laser Surgery on the Foramen
+Laser Surgery on the Spinal Neuraforamen

 Decreased neuroforaminal spaces may cause pinched nerves to occur, especially in the neck and lower back.
 The narrowed foramen are also commonly treated using any of the following surgical techniques.